£25000 Loan – Secured Homeowner Loans For Debt Consolidation

 The disadvantages of a DCL

-• Debt consolidation does involve fees and costs which may make a difficult situation worse.
+• Debt consolidation involves fees and costs, which may worsen a difficult situation.

-• It may take longer to pay off as the DCL end date may be longer than your existing loans.
+• It may take longer to pay off, as the DCL end date may be longer than the end dates of your existing loans.

-• It may cost you more money to pay off in the long run.
+• It may cost you more in the long run.

 25k In Debt Summary